WaylonWalker/waylonwalkerv2/src/pages/notes/codeit-bro-interview.md

 > What type of problems you faced every day as a data scientist?

+At a high level the business I support remanufactures ( similar to recycling ) parts for heavy equipment.
+I find ways to re-use more core material to save cost and reduce emissions.
 A lot of what I do is solving business problems with code.
 This might be a problem that has been solved by hand for a small focused subset of a population and expanding it to everything.
 More and more of my time is being dedicated to coaching.
 Whether in the form of code review, pair programming, or general mentoring.